insys-icom/M3_Container/doc/Install_SDK_as_LXC_container.md

     1005
     </pre>

-    Modify the UID and GID of the user "user" of the LXC container.
-In this example is UID 1001 and GID 1005:
+    Modify the UID and GID of the user "user" of the LXC container, so it is the same as the users UID and GID of your host computers user.
+In this example UID is 1001 and GID is 1005:
     <pre>
     root@host ~ # <b>nano /var/lib/lxc/m3sdk/rootfs/etc/passwd</b>
     ...